 You do not need to tell HMRC about income you get from ISAs.
-ISA income does not count towards the new personal savings or dividend allowances.
+ISA income does not count towards the new personal savings allowance or dividend allowance.
 There is more on ISAs on GOV.UK including information on eligibility for an account.

 Since 6 April 2016, interest and gains from qualifying peer to peer loans are eligible for ISA tax advantages in an Innovative Finance Individual Savings Account.

 There are also junior cash ISAs and junior stocks and shares ISAs for children under 18 years old.
-A child can have both types of Junior ISA, provided they don’t exceed the annual Junior ISA allowance (£4,128 for 2017/18).
+A child can have both types of Junior ISA, provided they do not exceed the annual Junior ISA allowance (£9,000 for 2020/21).

-Finally, not an ISA as such, but a government-incentivised savings scheme, Help to Save, will be introduced in April 2018’ and is aimed at supporting people on low incomes to build up their savings.
-It carries a 50% government bonus on savings up to £50 a month and receive up to £1,200 in tax-free government bonuses.
+Finally, although not an ISA as such, a government-incentivised savings scheme, Help-to-Save, was introduced in September 2018 and is aimed at supporting people on low incomes to build up their savings.
+Over four years, regular savers can deposit up to £50 a month and receive up to £1,200 in tax-free government bonuses.

 A credit union is a financial co-operative.
-They are traditionally owned and run by members who have a common interest, such as where they live or work; but changes to the Credit Unions Act 1979 effective from 8 January 2012 mean that membership rules are no longer so prescriptive.
+They were traditionally owned and run by members who have a common interest, such as where they live or work; but these days, some have broader membership rules.

 Numbers of credit union members have been rising and it is likely that much of this growth is coming from the scores of employers who are partnering with credit unions and facilitating employee savings via payroll deductions.

 Other than this PrizeSaver account, returns on credit union savings may be by way of a ‘dividend’ or interest.
 Both types are treated as interest income for tax purposes despite the first being called a ‘dividend’.
 Credit unions do not have to deduct any tax at source from savings income.
-Credit union savings income falls within the scope of the new personal savings allowance.
+Credit union savings income falls within the scope of the PSA.

 If you invest in shares in a company, there are two ways you can earn money.
 They can grow in value, allowing you to make a gain when you sell them.
 Companies also distribute the profits they make in the form of a dividend.
-This is income.
+This is known as dividend income.

-The tax free dividend allowance means that in 2017/18, most people do not have to pay tax on the first £5,000 of their dividend income.
+The availability of a dividend allowance means that people do not have to pay tax on the first £2,000 of their dividend income.
 Introduced in 2016/17, the dividend allowance (now £2,000, reduced from £5,000 in 2016/17 and 2017/18) is available to anyone who receives dividend income (including foreign dividends unless they are relevant foreign income for remittance basis purposes) – no matter how much non-dividend income they have.

 Beyond the allowance, dividends are taxed at 7.5%, 32.5% and 38.1% on basic, higher and additional rate taxpayers respectively.
 When looking at which rate band may apply to your dividend income, you should remember that dividend income is treated as the top slice of taxable income.

-If you live in Scotland and are a Scottish taxpayer, or if you are a Welsh taxpayer, you pay tax according to UK rates and bands on your dividend income.
-For more information on how the dividend allowance works for Scottish taxpayers in 2017/18, see below.
+If you are a Scottish taxpayer, or if you are a Welsh taxpayer, you pay tax according to UK rates and bands on your dividend income.
+For more information on how the dividend allowance works for Scottish and Welsh taxpayers, see below.

-Taxpayers are not required to notify HMRC of their dividend income if dividends fall within the dividend nil rate (dividend allowance).
-However, taxpayers whose dividends are not covered by the dividend nil rate have an obligation to notify a liability to pay tax to HMRC, in a similar way as those with taxable savings income, as described in our section above.
+Taxpayers are not required to notify HMRC of their dividend income if dividends fall within the dividend allowance.
+However, taxpayers whose dividends are not covered by the dividend allowance have an obligation to notify a liability to pay tax to HMRC (those in Self Assessment should just include the amount of dividend income in the relevant section).

-Please note that income that is within your dividend allowance is counted as taxable income (albeit taxable at 0%) and so counts towards your basic or higher rate limits and may therefore affect the amount of PSA that you are entitled to in the first place and the rate of tax you pay on dividend income that exceeds your allowance (see the what tax rates apply to me? section of our website for more information on this).
+Please note that income that is within your dividend allowance is counted as taxable income (albeit taxable at 0%) and so counts towards your basic or higher rate limits and may therefore affect the amount of PSA that you are entitled to and the rate of tax you pay on dividend income that exceeds your allowance (see What tax rates apply to me? for more information).